AyrtonHCook/sentinel-sysmon-lab/CASE_STUDY.md

 # Executive summary
-This case study documents the enablement of Microsoft Sentinel monitoring for the Windows 10 host `SentinelVM1` by deploying the Azure Monitor Agent (AMA) and configuring Data Collection Rules (DCRs) for Windows Security and Sysmon telemetry.
-Structured KQL validation confirmed that Heartbeat, SecurityEvent, and Event tables received the intended data streams.
-I inspected Sentinel analytics rules covering elevated command prompts, encoded PowerShell, and brute-force logons, then executed controlled simulations to test alert coverage.
-Incident review demonstrated that the detection pipeline escalated the expected activity.
-These results verify that the lab environment is ready for continued defensive experimentation aligned with MITRE ATT&CK techniques.
+This case study captures how I enabled Microsoft Sentinel monitoring for the Windows 10 host `SentinelVM1` by deploying the Azure Monitor Agent (AMA) and configuring Data Collection Rules (DCRs) for Windows Security and Sysmon telemetry.
+I ran structured KQL checks to make sure the Heartbeat, SecurityEvent, and Event tables received the right data.
+I also reviewed Sentinel analytics rules for elevated command prompts, encoded PowerShell, and brute-force logons, then ran controlled simulations to see whether the alerts would fire.
+Investigating the incidents confirmed that the detection pipeline escalated the activity I generated.
+The results show that the lab is ready for further defensive experiments tied to MITRE ATT&CK techniques.

 # Background & scope
 - **Scenario:** Build a focused Sentinel lab to validate AMA onboarding, DCR targeting for Sysmon, and alerting logic using controlled simulations on a single Windows 10 endpoint.